YashV1729/AWS-EKS-Demo/README.md

 # AWS-EKS-Demo
+This is an end-to-end python based project on AWS.

 ### About the Project:
 - A python web application which tracks statistics like CPU and Memory usage of our local system.
-- The application is then containerised using AWS Elastic Container Service (ECR).
+- The application is then containerised using Docker and pushed to Amazon Elastic Container Registry (ECR).
-- Finally the container is deployed over AWS Elastic Kubernetes Serice (EKS).
+- Finally the container is deployed over Kubernetes using Amazon Elastic Kubernetes Service (EKS).